CalebTracey/ultrasound-ui-v2/README.md

 I learned a lot about full stack development while creating this app.
 I gained a much better understanding of frontend/backend interaction, security, and state management.

+Recently I have been working mainly with Go.
+This led me to take the less conventional route of serving the static content through a Go server rather than a more obvious choice such as nginx.

-The main technologies used are react, redux-toolkit, bootstrap, sass, and JWT.
+The main technologies used are react, golang, redux-toolkit, bootstrap, sass, and JWT.

 ## Running locally